2-year-old missing from Bartholomew County

 Bartholomew County deputies responded to the 1700 block of Blessing Road around 6 a.m.
 Friday for a truck that was in the White River.
 Duck hunters found the truck, which had one person in it, identified as Jeremy Sweet.
 He was transported to Columbus Regional Hospital for hypothermia.

 Deputies discovered the man — along with his 2-year-old daughter, Emma — were reported missing Thursday.
 Police said Jeremy was out on bond after being charged with unlawful possession of a firearm by a serious violent felon in May.
 He was also charged with possession of meth.
-It's unclear if Emma was in the truck with her dad when duck hunters found it Friday.
+It's unclear if Emma was in the truck with her dad when duck hunters found it Friday, but there was a car seat inside.

+Police believe the father was familiar with the area.
+They said the truck went off a 15-foot embankment and into the water.
+When they found him, there was a needle on him, but it's not clear if the needle was related to drugs or medicine.

 Emma has brown hair and brown eyes.
 She was last seen wearing all black with a cream colored jacket with butterflies on it.